DinSekos/demo-service-worker-workbox/README.md

 This is a simple demo of a Service Worker caching HTML, JS, CSS and JSON data fetched from a remote server, using Workbox.

+The demo app display a list of public APIs, fetched from a remote server.

+You will find below the different steps to go through to build this demo.

 ## Table of content

 <!-- MarkdownTOC levels="2,3" autolink="true" -->